Victoza Weight Loss Case Study: 50 Pounds Lost with Victoza + LDN & More (Updated)

 The biggest side effects that most patients are concerned about include pancreatitis and pancreatic cancer.

-Early studies showed some increase risk of pancreatitis in patients who had a history of pancreatitis in the past.
+Early studies (13) showed some increased risk of pancreatitis in patients who had a history of pancreatitis in the past.

-Since then more studies have surfaced that don't show an increased risk of either.
+Since then more studies have surfaced that don't show an increased risk of either (14).

 The most common (less serious) side effects from Victoza include: